 Link directly from DELE hub and Pro pricing; users should start a mock after reading.

-If you searched for a DELE A2 mock test online, a free DELE A2 practice test, or a simulacro-style full paper before Spanish citizenship registration, this guide is the protocol: section order, clocks, task maps, and self-scoring aligned with how DELE results are reported (not a short quiz).
+If you searched for a DELE A2 mock test online, a DELE A2 mock preview, or a simulacro-style full paper before Spanish citizenship registration, below is the protocol: section order, clocks, task maps, and self-scoring aligned with how DELE results are reported (not a short quiz).

 Most "DELE practice" online is a fragment: ten multiple-choice questions, a single listening clip, or a writing prompt without timing.
 That is useful for vocabulary, but it is not a mock exam.
 The real DELE A2 is a single sitting with strict clocks, four weighted sections, and paired scoring rules that can fail you even when your total looks fine.

-This guide walks you through a complete practice exam: all four sections, official-style task counts, realistic time limits, and a scoring method that mirrors Instituto Cervantes rules — Grupo 1 (Reading + Listening) and Grupo 2 (Writing + Speaking), each needing 60% as a pair, plus at least 25% in every individual section.
+Full practice exam walkthrough: all four sections, official-style task counts, realistic time limits, and a scoring method that mirrors Instituto Cervantes rules — Grupo 1 (Reading + Listening) and Grupo 2 (Writing + Speaking), each needing 30/50 per pair, plus at least 6.25/25 in every skill.
 For the exact math and trap scenarios, see our DELE A2 passing score breakdown.
 Here you learn what "ready" means in numbers — not feelings.

 Format note: DELE A2 follows the standard adult template — four tasks in Reading, four in Listening, two production tasks in Writing, and three oral tasks.
-The 60% + 25% rule applies per group and per section; we break that down after the section overview.
+You need 30/50 per pair and 6.25/25 per skill (104/200 overall); we break that down after the section overview.

 Time required